andreswebs/k8s-fleet-fluxcd-template/README.md

 And follow the instructions for [FluxCD](https://fluxcd.io) [installation](https://fluxcd.io/docs/installation/) and [bootstrap](https://fluxcd.io/docs/get-started/#install-flux-onto-your-cluster),
-using your k8s-fleet repository as the target.
+using your repository as the target.

 Ensure that the path for the cluster is specified as `clusters/kind-local`.

-## Example: Creating a k8s secret for FluxCD deploy key from GitHub
+## Example: Bootstrap Flux with deploy key on GitHub

 First generate a deploy key.
 Assuming the keys to be saved under `./keys/kind-local`, run: